In the Palaeolithic period, around 1.8 million years ago Man had already learned to cook meat on open fire.

 Use your creativity, think of different ideas and recipes you can make up for the week.
 You don’t need to cook like a Michelin star chef, just think of what you actually want to eat that week.

-Learning some basics of good cooking will let you progress more quickly and give you the confidence to experiment with different ingredients, concoct recipes and entertain friends!
+Learning some basics of good cooking has many advantages: it will let you progress more quickly and give you the confidence to experiment with different ingredients, concoct recipes and entertain friends!

 If you’re out of inspiration, there are plenty of online planners that help you plan your meals according to what’s in season.